-Alongside this were projects on current issues, including inequality in education, corporate structure and conflict in the ruling class.
-I put these together in a book, signing the preface on the day that the Whitlam Labor government was thrown out by a right-wing constitutional coup.
-Ruling Class, Ruling Culture circulated widely in Australia (but not overseas).
+While working on this, I was also studying inequality in education, corporate power, and conflict in the ruling class.
+I put these projects together in a book, signing the preface on the day in 1975 that the Labor government was thrown out by a right-wing constitutional coup.
+Ruling Class, Ruling Culture circulated more widely than I expected – in Australia, but not overseas.
 Much later it was identified in a survey as the most influential book in Australian sociology.

-This was followed by research on class and education, described in the education section of this website.
-These projects brought the historical approach to class into the present, tracing the ways that schools organized, or disrupted, class solidarities – the story was very different in ruling-class and working-class schools.
-I also became involved in the research on sexuality described in the gender section of the website, learning how class realities shaped men’s sexual lives and how poverty or class exclusion was negotiated.
-In masculinity studies about the same time, I was learning how class trajectories shaped the construction of masculinities.
-I wrote extended critiques of both stratificationist sociology and structuralist marxism, and built an argument for a historical approach to class formation on a world scale.
+About the time this book was published, I became involved in the research on class division and high schools described in the education section of this website.
+Later I became involved in the research on sexuality described in the gender section of the website, learning how class realities shaped men’s sexual lives and how they negotiated poverty or class exclusion.
+In other research about the same time, I was learning how class trajectories shaped the construction of masculinities.
+In theoretical work, I wrote extended critiques of both stratificationist sociology and structuralist marxism, and built an argument for a historical approach to class formation on a world scale.

-A theoretical agenda emerged from a different direction - the neoliberal shift in national and global politics.
+A theoretical agenda emerged from the neoliberal shift in national and global politics.
 Most Northern theories of neoliberalism assume that the internal crises of Northern economies have driven the rise of managerialism and free-market ideology.
-I have come to think that the global dynamics of trade and investment, i.e. North/South relations, are at the heart of neoliberalism.
-And I think that neoliberalism is not just a matter of political economy but is also an agenda for the transformation of everyday life.
+I now think that the global dynamics of trade and investment, i.e. North/ South relations, are at the heart of neoliberalism.
+Neoliberalism is not just a matter of political economy but is also an agenda for the transformation of everyday life.

 Connell, Raewyn.
 2010.
 Building the neoliberal world: managers as intellectuals in a peripheral economy.
 Critical Sociology, vol. 36 no. 6, 777-792.